Trademark Application in Turkey

 We advise on:

-• Selecting only the classes you genuinely use or intend to use within five years (to avoid non-use cancellation under Article 9 of IP Law No. 6769)
+- Selecting only the classes you genuinely use or intend to use within five years (to avoid non-use cancellation under Article 9 of IP Law No. 6769)

-• Avoiding class headings alone, which can leave gaps in coverage
+- Avoiding class headings alone, which can leave gaps in coverage

-Step 3 — Document Preparation
+Step 3: Document Preparation

 Timeline: 1–3 working days

-We prepare and translate the application, the Power of Attorney, priority documents (if applicable), and the goods/services list in Turkish.
+We prepare and translate the application, the Power of Attorney, the priority documents (if applicable), and the goods/services list in Turkish.

-Step 4 — Filing the Application with TÜRKPATENT
+Step 4: Filing the Application with TÜRKPATENT

 Timeline: Same day

 Applications are filed electronically through the TÜRKPATENT online system.
-The applicant receives an official application number and filing date the same day.
+The applicant receives an official application number and filing date on the same day.

-Step 5 — Formal Examination
+Step 5: Formal Examination

 Timeline: Approximately 1–3 months

-Step 6 — Publication in the Official Bulletin
+Step 6: Publication in the Official Bulletin

 Timeline: After formal acceptance

-The mark is published in the Official Trademark Bulletin for a 2-month opposition period during which any third party may oppose registration under Article 6 (relative grounds).
+The mark is published in the Official Trademark Bulletin for a 2-month opposition period, during which any third party may oppose registration under Article 6 (relative grounds).

-Step 7 — Opposition Proceedings (If Any)
+Step 7: Opposition Proceedings (If Any)

 Timeline: 4–12 months if opposed